 observability

 Dashboards for everything.
-Pairs with Prometheus, Loki, Tempo — the whole observability stack.
+Pairs with Prometheus, Loki, and Tempo for the whole observability stack.

 Kubernetes